pbatoon0316/event-driven-backtester/README.md

 I would like to present my home-built backtesting framework for evaluating trading strategies using historical stock price data.
 It utilizes various technical indicators and entry/exit conditions to simulate and analyze trading decisions.
 The main difference between this backtesting framework and other vector-based programs is that this does not hold overlapping positions within the same ticker.
 When a trade is entered, no new positions are established until the trade hits stop loss or exit criteria.

+This framework uses `yfinance` to obtain and download data, so the universe of available trading instruments are equity stocks, futures, crypto, bonds, yields, etc...
+Given you know the ticker and its specific formatting.

 #### Dependencies

 The following libraries are imported as dependencies: